Software to Track Server Performance in a Restaurant Dining Room

 What makes Table Touch different from traditional reporting tools?

-Table Touch automatically tracks table visits and service frequency in real time, then turns that into structured performance data you can review after the shift.
+Table Touch automatically tracks table visits and service frequency in real time, then turns that into structured performance data so teams can stay on top of performance as service unfolds

 Does Table Touch require staff to input data or change their workflow?